Spirals-Team/test4repair-experiments/results/math/49/jGenProg/readme.md

 Nb of EvoSuite Tests: 184

-Nb of Failing EvoSuite Tests: 184
+Nb of Failing EvoSuite Tests: 6

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 56.36
+Average Nb of EvoSuite Tests: 90.29

-Average Nb of Failing EvoSuite Tests: 2.27
+Average Nb of Failing EvoSuite Tests: 3.59

+Average Nb of Test-adequate patches: 2.1

 ---